 When a student applies for admission into the program, traditional documentation will be requested which will assist in verifying the applicant's identity.
 Supporting documentation may include high school transcripts, college transcripts, SAT scores, and ACT scores.
-In addition, applicants to MyWay at UMHB must submit a notarized Statement of Educational Purpose form and, immediately after admission, submit a government-issued photo ID to assist in identity verification throughout the program.
+In addition, applicants must submit a government-issued photo ID to assist in identity verification throughout the program.